 How to use this Data for SEO

 Now that we know how to run the report and view the data, we want to see how this can help our site for SEO.
-The first thing that I would look at is the size of any images that are on waterfall view.
+The first thing that I would look at is the size of any images that are in waterfall view.
 Compressing images is one of the easiest ways to speed up your site for your users which will help your SEO.
 If you notice some of the bars of the waterfall are very big for the image, you can hover over the image and see why it’s so large.
-Chances are you uploaded the image as the original file size, but shrunk it down in the CMS.
+Chances have you uploaded the image as the original file size but shrunk it down in the CMS.
 That means that the original size has to still be loaded.

-Once you make any changes to the pictures, you can push those updates to your sever and create a hard refresh.
+Once you make any changes to the pictures, you can push those updates to your server and create a hard refresh.
 You can then see if changing any of those image types improved the load time for the page.

-If you are really good with coding, you can even try combining CSS files together which means less code for the browsers to have to read through which will improve the load time for your site and your users.
+If you are good with coding, you can even try combining CSS files which means less code for the browsers to have to read through which will improve the load time for your site and your users.

-The best part about this is that this gives a very quick view into the performance of your site when you need.
-Unlike third-party tools, you can actually use this to test the load time of a page that is in staging.
+The best part about this is that this gives a quick view into the performance of your site when you need.
+Unlike third-party tools, you can use this to test the load time of a page that is in staging.
 This works great if you are testing a new feature like a 360 view of your images on your page and you want to see what they will do to your load time on your page.
-You can also sort whatever you want by clicking on the columns.
-You can sort by waterfall, the size of the file, and more.
+You can also sort whatever you wish by clicking on the columns.
+You can sort by the waterfall, the size of the file, and more.
 As a note, I don’t believe there is a way to go back to the original view, so you will have to create hard refresh.